ramyaam/LendingClubCaseStudy/README.md

 - What is the dataset that is being used? loans history data from 2007 to 2011.

+## Tools and Technologies Used
+To run this project, you need to have Anaconda Jupyter Notebook and Python installed along with the following libraries:
+- pandas
+- numpy
+- matplotlib
+- seaborn
+- warnings

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->